scrolleri/blocks-styleguide/README.md

 ## State management

-We have been using Recoil for state management but are considering evaluating XState to determine which works better for our use cases.
+We have been using Recoil for state management but are considering evaluating Zustand and XState to determine which works better for our use cases.

-The key reason for considering XState is that Recoil team has stopped developing it.
+The key reason for considering Zustand/XState is that the Recoil team has stopped developing it.
 Additionally, XState's useSelector hook can help avoid unnecessary re-renders.

 ## Folder naming